Burns cause about 3000 deaths/year in the US and about 2 million physician visits.

 Superficial partial-thickness burns involve the papillary (more superficial) dermis.
 These burns heal within 1 to 2 weeks, and scarring is usually minimal.
 Healing occurs from epidermal cells lining sweat gland ducts and hair follicles; these cells grow to the surface, then migrate across the surface to meet cells from neighboring glands and follicles.

 Deep partial-thickness burns involve the deeper dermis and take ≥ 2 weeks to heal.
 Healing occurs only from hair follicles, and scarring is common and may be severe.

-Full-thickness (3rd-degree) burns extend through the entire dermis and into the underlying fat.
+Full-thickness (formerly 3rd-degree) burns extend through the entire dermis and into the underlying fat.
 Healing occurs only from the periphery; these burns, unless small, require excision and skin grafting.

 Burns cause both systemic and local complications.
 The major factors contributing to systemic complications are breakdown of skin integrity and fluid loss.
 Local complications include eschars and contractures and scarring.

 Systemic burn complications